ibm-cloud-architecture/governed-ml-ops/README.md

    - 5.d.1.
 Log into Openpages as ModelOwner, navigate to the tasks section and click on the model name obtained from Model Governance Initiation module.

    - 5.d.2.
 Model Owner verifies the Model validation details by reviewing the Model Validation Report file (by navigating to `Issues and Document` section in Openpages Model workflow) and Validation Dataset stored in the catalog.
+    `Note: The Name of Model Validation report file stored in Issues and Document section in Openpages would be named different from what you saved from Openscale.
+Make sure you use the name fetched from Openpages.`

    - 5.d.3.
 The Model Owner then updates the `Model Life Cycle Stage` from `Model Validation Completed` to `Approved for Deployment` and clicks on Save.
 Then, Model owner clicks on actions on top right to `Model Deployment` indicating the model is Ready for Deployment stage.
 This will move the model to `Approved for Deployment` stage.